 By default, VLC is not available on Fedora 35 base repository.
 Now we add the RPMFusion repository to your Fedora system using the following command below:

 Once the repositories have been added, then update system packages and install VLC using the following command:

 Verify VLC installation using the following command:

 Step 3.
 Accessing VLC Media Player on Fedora.

 Once successfully installed, now launch the VLC player either from the command line interface by running the following

-vlc command or by clicking on the Activities menu, then click on “Applications” menu, click on “VLC media player” icon to start VLC.
+vlc command or by clicking on the Activities menu, then click on “Applications” menu, and click on “VLC media player” icon to start VLC.